Suor/battle-brothers-stdlib/README.md

 Formats data into a pretty printed string, i.e. with text wrapped and indented properly.
 Works on arbitrary nested structures.
 Has "named params" in a form of `options` table keys:

+- `level` - "info", "warning" or "error", defaults to "info",
 - `depth` - maximum depth to print, defaults to 3,
-- `filter` - only show keys containing this string and their values,
+- `filter` - only show keys containing string or passing test and their values, if it's a func then it should be like `@(k, v) ...`,
 - `prefix` - prepend each line with this, defaults to an empty string,
+- `trace` - add "filename:lineno in func()", defaults to false,
+- `html` - escape html tags and wrap in `<pre>`, defaults to true,
 - `width` - assume this screen width in characters, defaults to 100,
 - `funcs` - how to show functions in tables, defaults to "count", and might be set to:
     - "full" - prints "name = (function : 0x...)" for each function